-- All posts are advertised formally and open to the widest pool of applicants. - All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Steps are taken to encourage people from underrepresented groups to apply for positions at all levels of the school (give examples). - Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (evidence see staff induction pack). - All supply staff are made aware of equalities policies and practices. - Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination with regards to staff recruitment, training and retention.

-• Workforce at all levels reflects local, regional and national diversity in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation.
+- All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Steps are taken to encourage people from under represented groups to apply for positions at all levels of the school (give examples). - · Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (evidence see staff induction pack). - · All supply staff are made aware of equalities policies and practices. - · Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination with regards to staff recruitment, training and retention. - Workforce at all levels reflects local, regional and national diversity in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation.